-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using birth control pills and call your doctor at once if you have a serious side effect such as:
+Stop using this medicine and call your doctor at once if you have:

-- chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling;
+- heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;

 - a change in the pattern or severity of migraine headaches;